Quakertown, Pennsylvania Native Serves Aboard USS Dewey While Conducting Operations in the Philippine Sea

+LaGro offered some advice to others thinking about a career in the Navy.

+“Do it.
+Just do it,” said LaGro.
+“The worst you’re going to get out of it is a paycheck and job experience, which at the end of the day is never a bad thing.
+But you’ll have the opportunity to meet new people and see places you’ve never seen before and when it’s all said and done, if it’s not for you, at least you can say you tried it.”

-PHILIPPINE SEA (Aug.
-15, 2024) – Fire Controlman (Aegis) 2nd Class Meghan Lagro, from Quakertown, Pennsylvania, poses for a photo in the combat information center aboard the Arleigh Burke-class guided-missile destroyer USS Dewey (DDG 105) while operating in the Philippine Sea, Aug.
-15. Dewey is forward-deployed and assigned to Destroyer Squadron (DESRON) 15, the Navy’s largest DESRON and the U.S. 7th Fleet’s principal surface force.
-(U.S. Navy photo by Mass Communication Specialist 1st Class Greg Johnson)
+Dewey is forward-deployed and assigned to Destroyer Squadron (DESRON) 15, the Navy’s largest DESRON and the U.S. 7th Fleet’s principal surface force.

 |Date Taken: